wakatime/wakatime-blog/posts/69-get-ready-for-your-yearly-wrapped-code-stats.md

 A good backpack looks stylish, organizes your gear, and provides quick access to each device.
 Here’s why the Berliner backpack is the best tech bag:

-- laptop pouch separate from main compartment
+- side-access laptop separate from main compartment

+- quick access exterior pocket

-- 3 exterior security pockets
+- hidden security pocket

 - extra laptop/ipad pouch inside

-- removable mini-bag for necessities - store your main bag overhead keeping the essentials with you
+- detachable train-bag for necessities - store your main bag overhead keeping the essentials with you

 - roll top for expandable storage